uruba/TruckApp/README.md

 ## Get involved

-*If you have any suggestion or want to report an issue, you can post in [the application's thread on the ETS2MP discussion board](http://forum.ets2mp.com/index.php?/topic/22715-unofficial-ets2mp-companion-android-application-concept/) or you can use the issue tracker here on GitHub.*
+*If you have any suggestion or want to report an issue, you can post in [the application's thread on the TruckersMP discussion board](https://forum.truckersmp.com/index.php?/topic/22715-unofficial-ets2mp-companion-android-application-concept/) or you can use the issue tracker here on GitHub.*

 **At this stage of development, everything is up for a discussion – especially the feature set that the app is to contain.
 Every comment, suggestion or critique is therefore very welcome.**